NegasaReta/search_engine_project/README.md

-this is the read me file added to the project folder
+this project is aimed at building a good search engine